phaniKumarNatte/DSA-JavaScript/Notes.md

 ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ====
-remember this : next grater , next small, previous small, previous grater alway use stack Remember This.Binary Search : Binary Search is only applicable for sorted arrays Distinct values means values that are unique—no duplicates.
+remember this : next grater , next small, previous small, previous grater alway use stack Remember This.Binary Search : Binary Search is only applicable for sorted arrays.
+Distinct values means values that are unique—no duplicates.
+NOTE : Two-pointer only works on sorted arrays.

 ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ====